How to Set Healthy Boundaries for Stronger Relationships

 2. Communicate Clearly: Express your boundaries in a calm and respectful way.
 For example: “I need some time to myself after work to decompress.”
 Clear communication makes it easier for others to understand your needs.

-3. Practice Saying No: Saying no can feel uncomfortable at first, but it’s essential for boundary-setting.
+3. Practice Saying No: Saying no can feel uncomfortable at first, but it’s essential for setting boundaries.
 Remind yourself that prioritizing your well-being isn’t selfish—it’s necessary.
+It's a skill that helps reduce anxiety and strengthens your confidence over time.

 4. Stay Consistent: Mixed messages can blur your boundaries.
 Reinforce them consistently to ensure they’re respected.